Chicha: Incas’ Legacy in a Glass

 Kero, ceremonial Inca container

 However, in a strange coincidence, a hungry indigenous man discovered this drink in the trash and decided to consume it.
 He could satisfy his thirst, but he got drunk.
-Later, the chicha was known as the main beverage of the Empire.
+Later, people know chicha as the main beverage of the Empire.

 During the colonial time